lee-dohm/code-smells/README.md

 * [Refactoring: Ruby Edition][refactoring-ruby]

 > While in most cases Ruby's dynamic nature provides great benefits, it can be misused.
 Some metaprogramming techniques can result in obfuscated code.
-The `method_missing` hook, for example, often results in code that is difficult to understand.
+The `method_missing` hook, for example, often results in code that is difficult to understand. <br/>
+> -- *[Refactoring: Ruby Edition][refactoring-ruby]*

 #### Middle Man

 * p85

-> You look at a class' interface and find half the methods are delegating to this other class.
+> You look at a class' interface and find half the methods are delegating to this other class. <br/>
+> -- *[Refactoring][refactoring]*

 #### Parallel Inheritance Hierarchies

 * p83

 > Parallel inheritance hierarchies is really a special case of shotgun surgery.
-In this case, every time you make a subclass of one class, you also have to make a subclass of another.
+In this case, every time you make a subclass of one class, you also have to make a subclass of another. <br/>
+> -- *[Refactoring][refactoring]*

 #### Primitive Obsession

 * p81

-> People new to objects usually are reluctant to use small objects for small tasks, such as money classes that combine number and currency, ranges with an upper and a lower, and special strings such as telephone numbers and ZIP codes.
+> People new to objects usually are reluctant to use small objects for small tasks, such as money classes that combine number and currency, ranges with an upper and a lower, and special strings such as telephone numbers and ZIP codes. <br/>
+> -- *[Refactoring][refactoring]*

 #### Refused Bequest